-LLG agrees with the conclusions drawn above for the Bernardo Center Drive Alternative.
-It is likely that cumulative impacts would be reduced with the shift in project traffic from Rancho Bernardo Road to Bernardo Center Drive.
+With the "Bernardo Center Drive Alternative", it is likely that cumulative impacts would be reduced with the shift in project traffic from Rancho Bernardo Road to Bernardo Center Drive.
 However, it is possible that significant traffic impacts could occur within the redesignated study area given the similarities between Rancho Bernardo Road and Bernardo Center Drive: Four-Lane Major Roadways providing access to the 558-acre Bernardo Industrial Park.